Security & Compliance Framework

 • Full-disk encryption: All storage devices encrypted with AES-256

-• Database encryption: All case data encrypted at rest using industry-standard algorithms
+• Database encryption: All operational data encrypted at rest using industry-standard algorithms

 • Backup encryption: Encrypted backups stored in isolated, access-controlled locations